Quit Tobacco With Our 31-Day Calendar: Tips and Inspiration

 Congrats on another milestone day!
 After three weeks, the brain fog should start to disappear, and your appetite may begin to settle down.
 Your moodiness and anxiety should also improve.
 With each day, you’ll feel better and better until you’re back to your old self.

 When you crush your goals, you deserve a little treat.
 Rewarding yourself is a good way to reinforce new habits.
-Here’s an idea: splurge with some of the money you’ve saved by quitting tobacco.
-Buy a new outfit, take yourself out to dinner or watch a couple of TV episodes guilt-free.
+Here’s an idea: use some of the money you’ve saved by quitting tobacco to buy a new outfit, take yourself out to dinner or watch a couple of TV episodes guilt-free.
 When you take time to celebrate, you’ll build drive and create a reward to work for.
 Don’t feel guilty — you’ve earned it!

 We put a lot of pressure on ourselves to look strong — and talking about our feelings?
 It can feel like a sign of weakness.
 It’s not!
 Talking with friends and loved ones gives you a chance to explore your emotions.
 It can help take your mind off the stress and focus on someone else for a moment.
 Plus, friends or loved ones can offer support when you need it most.
 If a craving hits, call a trusted friend to pull you through.